JPokemon/jpokemon-api/docs/source/apidocs/org/jpokemon/api/Manager.rst

 .. java:method:: public T getByName(String name)
    :outertype: Manager

-   Gets an item registered by this manager by name.
+   Gets an object registered by this manager by name.

-   :param name: The name of the item requested.
+   :param name: The name of the object requested.
-   :return: The \ :java:ref:`Item`\  instance for this item.
+   :return: The object by this name, or ``null`` if it does not exist.

 isRegistered
 ^^^^^^^^^^^^